 The language of instruction for most courses at McGill University is English.
 Students do have the option to submit writing in French.
 For more information, please refer to the McGill Language Policy.

 Some students might be required to demonstrate an adequate level of English proficiency prior to admission to McGill School of Social Work.
-Please refer to the School of Social Work Language Policy for more information.
+Please refer to the University’s English Language Proficiency for more information.